- Common Problems

 - Then turn off the electrical pumps, chillers, filters, etc. Disconnect tubing.

 - Empty the tank almost all the way, by your usual method--many people like to use the electric pump to do this work.
+Be careful not to suck gravel into the pump, however!

 - Wipe down the inside of the tank and equipment surfaces with white vinegar and a sponge.
 Use a scrubby and repeated applications to soften and remove calcium carbonate and algae.